Credit Strategy has realigned and refreshed its content offering this year as part of a natural evolution.

-So in short, at Credit Strategy, we’re doing both – reorganising what we produce, how we produce it, and re-emphasising the journalistic skills deployed to create it.
+So in short, at Credit Strategy, we’ve done both – reorganised what we produce, how we produce it, and re-emphasised the journalistic skills deployed to create it.
 But anyway, by now I should have got to the point.

-We’re creating The Credit Club - a new membership structure for readers covering print and online content.
-From the middle of January, there will be two membership levels – standard and premium.
+We’ve created The Credit Club - a new membership structure for readers covering print and online content.
+There are two membership levels – Standard and Premium.

 ‘Standard’ provides free access to certain website articles, including news, but not a magazine subscription.
-‘Premium’ grants access to swathes of online content such as exclusive CS interviews with CROs, the FCA and other regulators, opinions, features and new sections launching in January, plus a magazine subscription.
+‘Premium’ grants access to swathes of online content such as exclusive CS interviews with CROs, the FCA and other regulators, opinions, features and other new sections launched, plus a magazine subscription.

-New online sections will include Credit 500 survey results, bank NPL analyses and The Knowledge Hub – where you’ll be able to view presentation slides from our conferences and listen to webinars.
-The Knowledge Hub will also feature written answers, provided by our conference speakers, to delegates’ questions that we ran out of time for during our events.
+New online sections include Credit 500 survey results, Bank NPL analyses and The Knowledge Hub – where you can view presentation slides from our conferences and listen to webinars.
+The Knowledge Hub features written answers, provided by our conference speakers, to delegates’ questions that we ran out of time for during our events.

-We’re also going to rationalise the frequency of magazines we publish each year and instead, at times, create ‘best practice’ reports based on winning entries to our awards programmes.
+We will also be rationalising the frequency of magazines we publish each year and instead, at times, will create ‘best practice’ reports based on winning entries to our awards programmes.